MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 ## What is a Session?

 A Session is a logical grouping of any combination of one or more jobs against a single target.
-It has a unique ID, attached to each job submitted to a provider.
+Each Session has a unique ID, `sessionID`, attached to each job submitted to a provider.

 Sessions allow users to organize multiple quantum computing jobs with the ability to run classical code between quantum jobs.
 Sessions allow you running complex algorithms to better organize and track your individual quantum computing jobs.